Pterocarpus angolensis: Uses

 There are several uses for the wood of P. angolensis.
 The brown heartwood is resistant to borer and termite, is durable and has a pleasing spicy fragrance.
 The wood polishes well and is well known in tropical Africa as Mukwa when used to make good quality furniture that has an attractive light brownish-yellow colour.
 It can also be used for curios, and implements.
 Since the wood does not swell or shrink much it is great for canoe building.
 Furniture and curios are often made from the reddish sapwood.
 The colour of the sapwood is a result of the remarkable, dark red sap of the plant; an alternative name of Bloodwood rises from this.
 This wood also produces a rich, resonant sound and can be made into many different musical instruments.
 In Zimbabwe, the mbira is traditionally made from mukwa.

 Methanolic extracts of the bark have been reported to have molluscicidal activity against some freshwater snails.
 The resemblance of the sap to blood has led to the belief in supposed magical healing powers concerning the blood.
 Because of all these reasons and that it is also fire resistant, P. angolensis is sometimes planted around the chief's enclosure to make a living fence.

+Cultural Importance

+In places like Ota in Ogun State and Okrika in Rivers State in Nigeria, these trees are considered sacred and are believed to have spiritual or supernatural powers.